LD4P/arm/README.md

   * [`raremat_monograph/shacl/`](application_profiles/raremat_monograph/shacl/): SHACL application profiles for rare materials monographs
   * [`sources/`](application_profiles/sources/): Source ontologies and vocabularies for the application profiles

-* [`tools/`](tools/): Tools used in support of the ontology and vocabulary development, such as XSL data conversion scripts or massaging of human-readable documentation.
+* [`tools/`](tools/): Tools used in support of the ontology and vocabulary development, such as XSL data conversion scripts or generating human-readable documentation

 * [`doc/`](doc/): Informational documents